Mikayel Chamchian: Biography

-Mikayel Chamchian (whose baptismal name was Karapet) was born in Constantinople on 4 December 1738 to Abraham Chamchian.
+Mikayel Chamchian (whose birth name was Garabed) was born in Constantinople on 4 December 1738 to Abraham Chamchian.
 He received his primary education in Constantinople's Catholic schools, then was trained as a jeweler by his distant relative, the imperial jeweler and amira Mikayel Chelebi Duzian.
 Although Chamchian gained renown as a jeweler and had the opportunity to join Duzian as a full business partner, he instead decided to abandon secular life and join the Mekhitarist Congregation.
-In March 1757, Chamchian left for the Mekhitarists' monastery on the island of San Lazzaro degli Armeni in Venice with a letter of recommendation from Mekhitarist fathers Mikayel Sebastatsi and Mkrtich Ananian and entered the Mekhitarist monastic academy․ He took his monastic vows in 1759 and took the name Mikayel in honor of Mikayel Sebastatsi.
+In March 1757, Chamchian left for the Mekhitarists' monastery on the island of San Lazzaro degli Armeni in Venice with a letter of recommendation from Mekhitarist fathers Mikayel Sebastatsi and Mkrtich Ananian and entered the Mekhitarist monastic academy.
+He took his monastic vows in 1759 and took the name Mikayel in honor of Mikayel Sebastatsi.
 Chamchian's elder brother Hakobos was also a Mekhitarist monk.
 After graduating from the academy in 1762, he was ordained priest and became a teacher at the monastery.
 It was at this time that Chamchian began researching and collecting materials for his future writings, although this work was interrupted in 1769 when Abbot Stepanos Melkonian ordained him vardapet and sent him to conduct missionary activities and tend to the spiritual needs of the Catholic Armenian community in Basra.

 During his time as a missionary, Chamchian visited various Armenian communities in the Near East and sought out Armenian manuscripts—histories of Armenia in particular—to acquire or copy and send back to San Lazzaro.
 Chamchian returned to Venice in 1775 due to his poor health (exacerbated by the climate and outbreak of plague in Basra) and taught novices seeking to join the Mekhitarist Congregation.
 In 1779 he published his Kerakanutiun Haykazian Lezvi (Քերականութիւն Հայկազեան լեզուի, Grammar of the Armenian language), which was regarded as the best existing Classical Armenian grammar textbook for nearly a century and found wide use in Armenian schools.
 Chamchian's grammar was the first to reject Latin influence on Armenian grammar and was based on the study of select Classical Armenian texts from the 5th to 13th centuries.